nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Prescribed elsewhere ###

-All subsections (except All Medication Issues) **MUST** include items which are recorded on the system as a prescription but prescribed elsewhere (for example, hospitals or special clinics) or ‘Over The Counter’ drugs taken by the patient and recorded on the system as a prescription.
-This Type column will identify a medication item as prescribed elsewhere by including the Agency Type after the medication type (Acute / Repeat) or ‘Unknown Prescriber’ where an agency type cannot be determined.
+All subsections (except All Medication Issues) **MUST** include items which are recorded on the system as a prescription but prescribed elsewhere (for example, hospitals or special clinics) or 'Over The Counter' drugs taken by the patient and recorded on the system as a prescription.
+This Type column will identify a medication item as prescribed elsewhere by including the Agency Type after the medication type (Acute / Repeat) or 'Unknown Prescriber' where an agency type cannot be determined.

 ### GP2GP transfer ###